zuccha/bright-future-simulator/image-generator/README.txt

 --------------------------------------------------------------------------------

 - cardSize: Height and width of the card, in pixels (cards are squares).
-- corner.ratio: Ratio of the corner white halo compared to the card size.
+- corner.scale: Scale of the corner white halo compared to the card size.
 - corner.offset: Offset in pixels of the corner image with respect to the card borders.
+- house.scale: Scale of the house image compared to the card size.
+- house.offset: Offset in pixels of the house image with respect to the card borders.
-- symbol.ratio: Ratio of any symbol image that go into a corner (actions, event indicator) compared to the card size.
+- symbol.scale: Scale of any symbol image that go into a corner (actions, event indicator) compared to the card size.
 - symbol.offset: Offset in pixels of any symbol image that go into a corner (actions, event indicator) with respect to the card borders.
-- prestige.circleRatio: Ratio of the prestige circle compared to the card size.
+- prestige.circleScale: Scale of the prestige circle compared to the card size.
-- prestige.symbolRatio: Ratio of the symbol inside the prestige circle compared to the card size.
+- prestige.symbolScale: Scale of the symbol inside the prestige circle compared to the card size.
 - prestige.coords: Map from geo label (i, I, L, T, X) to coordinates where to position the circle on the card (this allows to configure different positions